How to Get Specifications

 Defines the structure and sequence of interactions that enable two NFC devices to establish a connection using other wireless communication technologies, such as Bluetooth or WLAN.
 The specification enables developers to choose the carrier for the information to be exchanged.
 If matching wireless capabilities are revealed during the negotiation process between two NFC-enabled devices, the connection can switch to the selected carrier.
 With this specification, other communication standards bodies can define information required for the connection setup to be carried in NFC Data Exchange Format (NDEF) messages.
 The specification also covers static handover, in which the connection handover information is stored on a simple NFC Forum Tag that can be read by NFC-enabled devices.
 Static mode is used in applications in which the negotiation mechanism or on-demand carrier activation is not required.
-Version 1.4 adds the capability for an NFC device to communicate the availability of, or seek, specific services to use on the alternate carriers.
-This capability makes it easier for the user to launch a specific service on an alternate carrier.

-Connection Handover (CH) Candidate Specification 1.5
+Connection Handover (CH) Technical Specification 1.5

 The earlier version of this specification described communication mechanisms for personal health devices based on the NFC Forum Type 2, 3 and 4 Tag protocols.
 Version 1.2 of the PHDC Technical Specification adds the communications mechanism for NFC Forum Type 5 Tag protocol broadening the implementation choices for service providers of future NFC-enabled Personal Health Devices.